adrian-gg/theweather/README.md

-# TheWeather2
+# TheWeather

-**TheWeather2** is a weather application that provides up-to-date information about the weather in various locations.
+**TheWeather** is a weather application that provides up-to-date information about the weather in various locations.
 This application uses OpenWeatherMap to offer accurate and detailed forecasts.

 ## 🚀 Features